redealumni/money_talks_cse/README.md

 # MoneyTalks

-A simple common interface for payment service providers.
-Don't let a specific vendor hold you hostage.
-Payment gateway integration should not be painful.
-MoneyTalks provides a clean and simple interface which lets you seamlessly attach vendor-specific code for easy integration.

-## Supported PSPs

-If your provider is still not supported feel free to contribute.
-In the future psp specific implementation will be bundled as a separate gem.
-See this link to understand how to create a provider specific gem

-1. Adyen
+An easy interface for integration with common payment service providers.
+MoneyTalks abstracts many operations common when working with PSPs, in a simple and easy interface.
+Don't let a specific PSP hold you hostage anymore!!!

 ## Installation